 Can I find out the sex of my baby?

-During the 18 to 20 week second trimester scan, the genitals (sex organs) of your baby are usually examined as part of the detailed look at your baby’s anatomy.
-If the position of your baby allows for the genitalia to be clearly seen, the sex (male or female) will be listed on the final report and the health care provider who ordered the test can tell you, if you wish to know.
+During the 18 to 22 week second trimester scan, the genitals (sex organs) of your baby are usually examined as part of the detailed look at your baby’s anatomy.
+If the position of your baby allows for the genitalia to be clearly seen, the sex (male or female) will be listed on the final report.
+If you want to know the sex, the health care provider who ordered the test can tell you.

 The sonographer performing the ultrasound is not able to give you detailed information about what they see on the ultrasound, including the sex of your baby.
 Only your physician, midwife or nurse practitioner can provide the results of the scan.
 If you do not want to know the sex of your baby, let your health care provider and the sonographer know.
 Be aware that the ultrasound is not always correct in determining the sex of your baby.